+It’s been a rough summer for our hens here in Phoenix.
+The temperatures have soared to 117 and averaged around 110 for more than 35 days since June.
+And… only one day of rain, in the last 4 months.
 But my hens are doing great!
 Why, how?
-Well my girls are in a large 10×10 covered pen inside a covered shedrow barn.
+Well, my girls are in a large 10×10 covered pen inside a covered shedrow barn.
 They have shade tarps on the south, east & west side for protection from the sun.
-I hang a simple box fan on their pen, and mist system that is far enough away to keep the pen dry, but cooler.
+I hang a simple box fan on their pen, and a mist system far enough away to keep the pen dry, but cooler.

-Mist systems are in place and in working order, even the old fan has been replaced with an industrial grade high powered oscillating model specifically made for barns.
-Sun screens are all new, and double layered on the east and west side of the coop.
-I dragged out the big drinkers to help keep the water cool, and replaced the covered nest boxes with the open tops.
+Spring is saying its last goodbye here in Phoenix.
+Temperatures are reaching the 80s during the day and that means only one thing… the real HEAT is coming.
+I took advantage of the mild weather yesterday and prepared the chicken coop for the dreadful 115-degree days which inevitably are just around the corner.
+Mist systems are in place and in working order, even the old fan has been replaced with an industrial-grade high-powered oscillating model specifically made for barns.
+Sunscreens are all new and double-layered on the east and west sides of the coop.
+I dragged out the big drinkers to help keep the water cool and replaced the covered nest boxes with open tops.
 After a thorough cleaning and fresh shavings, we are ready for summer, bring it on!
-How do we look?

-It’s definitely a challenge keeping chickens in extreme heat, this article will give you lots of tips on what you can do to keep your flock safe.
+It’s a challenge keeping chickens in extreme heat, this article will give you lots of tips on what you can do to keep your flock safe.
 Cold weather is not a problem, but heat is a whole different story… and it can be a deadly one.